usmansbk/blog-draft/markdowns/redux.md

 };
 ```

 We've made our state tree and reducer loosely coupled.
-But we introduced another problem.
+But we introduced another problem in the process.
 Let's take a look our `DELETE_TODO` action.

 ```js
 todos.filter((todo) => todo.id !== action.id);
 ```

-While the `ADD_TODO` and `TOGGLE_TODO` actions directly update the `todos` array, the `DELETE_TODO` action creates a new list using the array filter method.
-This prevents our state from being modified.
+Unlike the array object `push` method, the `filter` method doesn't modify an array.
+It returns a new array of items that meet a certain criteria.
+This prevents our state from being updated.

-In software engineering, we say the `ADD_TODO` and `TOGGLE_TODO` actions are mutating the `todos` state.

-A naive way of fixing this would be to return the updated state and assign it to the state tree `todos` property in the `dispatch` method.
+A naive way of fixing this would be to return the modified or new state whenever an action is performed and assign it to the `todos` state.

 ```js
 function todoReducer(todos, action) {